7–THE FOOL AND THE POLARITIES

 And yet, standing at the river, they hesitated.

-Without railings, the bridge asked more than balance.
+Without railings, the bridge asked for more than balance.

 The traveler first stiffened, gripping control.
 The river sounded louder.